Product Marketing Lauri Hänninen 6 min read

 In B2B analytics, the actual software matters, obviously.
 But what you’re really selling is a multi-year commitment with an SLA, an integration roadmap, a customer success team, training, support hours, and a renegotiation clause.
 The PDF matters as much as the platform.
 Marketing has to account for all of it.

 At Trezor, the box arrives.
 The customer opens it.
 They either feel like a genius or they feel confused.
 That’s the entire experience.
-There’s no implementation team, no QBR.
+There’s no implementation team and no quarterly review.
 If the unboxing is bad, we lose.
 If the setup flow has one confusing step, the support tickets pile up and the Reddit threads get angry.

 This means B2C product marketing is much closer to actual product work.
 I argue more about button labels and onboarding screens than I ever did in B2B.
 I care about the exact wording on the packaging and setup flow, because those are the first things a customer reads alone.
 Those choices are the marketing.
 There’s no salesperson coming in afterwards to explain what we meant.